hexojs/site/source/api/index.md

 ## Execute Commands

 Any console command can be called explicitly using the `call` method on the Hexo instance.
 Such a call takes two arguments: the name of the console command, and an options argument.
 Different options are available for the different console commands.
+> Both the arguments are mandatory.
+Pass an empty object `{}`, if you dont want to provide any options.

 ``` js
 hexo.call('generate', {}).then(function(){